tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_new_endpoint_to_doc.md

 Each of your endpoints should follow this same pattern and structure.
 A common template helps increase consistency and familiarity/predictability with how users consume the information.

 {: .note}
-Although there are automated ways to publish API docs, we're focusing on content rather than tools in this course.
+Although there are automated ways to publish API docs, we're focusing on content rather than tools in this book.
 For the sake of simplicity, try just using a text editor (such as [Sublime Text](https://www.sublimetext.com/)) and [Markdown syntax](https://help.github.com/articles/github-flavored-markdown).